 Most states set a cap on what you’re allowed to make annually.
-Minnesota has two plans for getting started, the fastest and easiest limits you to $5,000 / annual sales.
+Minnesota has two plans for getting started, the fastest and easiest (Tier 1, which is exempt from the registration fee) limits you to $7,665 in annual sales.
 However, it’s a great place to start and allows you to upgrade your business from there.

 This is usually put in place to push you towards opening a full-fledged retail business while at the same time letting you start from home.

-Minnesota has an annual sales limit for cottage food entrepreneurs (on tier 2) at $18,000 and created an online wizard to help you with licensing if you make over $18,000 or have food items that are potentially hazardous.
+Minnesota has an annual sales limit for cottage food entrepreneurs (on Tier 2) at $18,000 (increasing to $78,000 on August 1, 2021) and created an online wizard to help you with licensing if you make more than the limit or have food items that are potentially hazardous.

 Colorado created a brochure on going beyond cottage food once you’ve outgrown or hit your maximum allowed income that can help you know what to do next.